 1. We have a network of lead generators from which we buy leads and a separate network of purchasers to whom we sell leads.
 Lead generators do not know the identities of the lead purchasers in our network or details about the terms of the credit products offered to consumers, and the lead purchasers do not know the identities of the lead generators or the methods they use to attract consumers.

 2. Lead generators operate websites that advertise loans and through which consumers submit loan applications.
 Lead generators sell the applications to us, and we sell the applications to lead purchasers.
-The purchasers are online payday and installment lenders, as well as, in certain instances, data managers, data brokers, and remarketing companies.
+The purchasers are online and offline loan lenders, as well as, in certain instances, data managers, data brokers, and remarketing companies.
 (Data managers are intermediaries for lenders that outsource their lead-purchasing activities, and data brokers are lead aggregators that have their own networks of lead purchasers to which they sell leads after they purchase them from us.)
 We do not know the end purchasers of the leads we sell to data managers or data brokers.
 Remarketing companies buy consumer information to send marketing materials to consumers for products other than the loans for which the consumers applied.

 3. To filter leads to lead purchasers, we use a "ping tree," which sets the order in which lead purchasers have the option to purchase a given lead from us.
 The position of each purchaser in the ping tree is determined primarily by the price the purchaser is willing to pay for a lead; the higher the price, the better the purchaser's position in the ping tree.